BonVit/TestSoftGroup2017/README.md

 Project: FBViewer <br>
 Description: a java Android application.
 Provides access to some personal data on Facebook and VK. <br>
 Shows your VK friends and messages with chosen friend.
 Can send VK message.
+Note: since facebook api is closed (can't do actually nothing without permission) the fb in app is poor.